 As you know, we have currently been talking about addition with and without regrouping in math class.
 This is a fun song that we made to help students remember how to add two numbers with and without regrouping.
 Make sure that your child shows you the hand motions that go with it!
 (I apologize in advance for it getting stuck in your head! :P)

 Be Happy.
 Be Brave.
 Be Drug Free.

 Monday, Oct.
 26- Be Brave!
 Have the power to “say no to drugs!” by dressing as your favorite super hero.

 Tuesday, Oct.
 27- “I’m too bright for drugs!”
 Wear neon colors & sunglasses

 Wednesday, Oct.
 28- “It’s CRAZY to do drugs!”
 Dress mismatched

 Thursday, Oct.
 29- “Think of all you can be when you stay drug free!”
 Dress as something you’d like to be when you grow up.

 Friday, Oct.
 30- “Team up against drugs” Wear your favorite sports jersey

 I cannot believe it is already time for back to school shopping!
 School will be starting before we know it!

-You will be receiving a back to school letter in the mail sometime in the next week, but I figured some of you may be curious about the items you will need now.
+You will be receiving a back to school letter in the mail sometime in the next few weeks, but I figured some of you may be curious about the items you will need now.